5 Things to Know About the Galaxy Note 8 Android 10 Update

 If Samsung decides to keep the Galaxy Note 8 on Android Pie, that doesn’t mean software support for the device will end.

 The Galaxy Note 8 is still on Samsung’s list for “Monthly Security Updates” which means it will receive software upgrades for the foreseeable future.
+The Galaxy Note 8 was recently upgraded with Samsung’s February security update.

 It’s unclear how long the device will start on this list, but once it moves, it’ll land on the company’s “Quarterly Security Updates” list.
 After that, it’ll move onto the “Other Regular Security Updates” list.